nyonson/raiju/README.md

 ...
 ```

-The `assume` flag allows you to see the remaining set of nodes assuming channels were opened to a candidate.
+The `assume` flag allows you to see the remaining set of nodes assuming channels were opened to the given candidates.
 This can be used to find a set of nodes to open channels too in single batch transaction in order to minimize on onchain fees.

 By default, only clearnet nodes are listed.
 TOR nodes tend to be unreliable due to the nature of TOR.